jgaryi/E115_BirdWatchingApp/README.md

 ## Milestone4 ##

-In this milestone, we have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the interactive maps, and acoustic and language models.
+In this milestone, we have the frontend, API service, components from previous milestones for data management, including versioning, as well as the interactive maps, and acoustic and language models.

-After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
+After completion of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

 ### 1. Application Design ###